poliastro/poliastro/docs/source/about.md

 ## Overview

-**poliastro** is an open source collection of Python subroutines for solving problems in Astrodynamics and Orbital Mechanics.
+**poliastro** is an open source ([MIT](https://opensource.org/licenses/MIT)) collection of Python functions useful in Astrodynamics and Orbital Mechanics, focusing on interplanetary applications.
+It comes baked with a simple and intuitive [API](https://docs.poliastro.space/en/latest/autoapi/index.html) and handles physical quantities with units.

-poliastro combines cutting edge technologies like Python JIT compiling (using numba) with young, well developed astronomy packages (like astropy and jplephem) to provide a user friendly API for solving Astrodynamics problems.
+poliastro combines cutting edge technologies like Python JIT compiling (using [numba](https://numba.pydata.org/)) with young, well developed astronomy packages (like [astropy](https://www.astropy.org/) and [jplephem](https://pypi.org/project/jplephem/)) to provide a user-friendly API for solving
+Astrodynamics problems.
 It is therefore an experiment to mix the best Python open source practices with my love for Orbital Mechanics.

-Since I have only solved easy academic problems I cannot assess the suitability of the library for professional environments, though I am aware that at least a company that uses it.
+Since I have only solved easy academic problems I cannot assess the suitability of the library for professional environments, though I am aware of at least one company that uses it.

 ## History

 I started poliastro as a wrapper of some MATLAB and Fortran algorithms that I needed for a University project: having good performance was a must, so pure Python was not an option.
-As a three language project, it was only known to work in my computer, and I had to fight against oct2py and f2py for long hours.
+As a three language project, it was only known to work in my computer, and I had to fight against [oct2py](https://pypi.org/project/oct2py/) and [f2py](https://numpy.org/doc/stable/f2py/) for long hours.

-Later on, I enhanced poliastro plotting capabilities to serve me in further University tasks.
+Later on, I enhanced the plotting capabilities of poliastro to serve me in additional university tasks.
 I removed the MATLAB (Octave) code and kept only the Fortran algorithms.
 Finally, when numba was mature enough, I implemented everything in pure Python and poliastro 0.3 was born.